Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/measuring-time.rst

       finish(histogramId, aObject);
       // Start, check if running, cancel & finish recording elapsed time into a
       // keyed histogram.
-      // |key| specificies the key to record into.
+      // |key| specifies the key to record into.
       // |aObject| is optional and used as above. startKeyed(histogramId, key, aObject);
       runningKeyed(histogramId, key, aObject);